These fanciful little cakes that literally translated from French means, “Small Oven”

 Well, you know what they say sometimes it gets “lost in the translation” because I often refer to them as petite cakes or small French finger cakes.

 I know that they may seem intimidating at first glance.
-But watch how simple I demystify the making of the Petit Four in just minutes!
+But watch how simply I demystify the making of the Petit Four in just minutes!

-You will of course need to have your Mise en Place together ahead of time, such as Golden Vanilla Cake and Buttercream recipe prepared.
+You will of course want to have your Mise en Place together ahead of time, such as Golden Vanilla Cake and Buttercream recipe prepared.

 Bake the cake recipe in 2- 1/2 Sheet Pans so you will have 2- very thin layers of cake.
 Be sure to use parchment paper liners in the bottom of each pan to ensure a proper release without cracking your cake